Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Results

-At each temperature, the chemical potential $\mu(T)$ is fixed by the target density using the Fermi–Dirac distribution and the tight-binding dispersion; a density $n=1.0$ corresponds to one electron per site (including both spins), i.e., half-filling.
+At each temperature, the chemical potential $\mu(T)$ is determined to match the target density using the Fermi–Dirac distribution and the tight-binding dispersion.
+A density of $n=1.0$ corresponds to one electron per site, i.e., half-filling.